 Like the song says, breaking up is hard to do.
 A breakup can be even harder when you’re leaving a relationship because your partner can’t shake off the long shadow cast by past addiction.
-If you are dating an addict, or married to one who is still caught up in a relapse cycle, it can be hard.
+If you are dating an addict or married to someone who is still caught up in a relapse cycle, it can be hard.
 It also hurts if they choose their addiction over you.
 You want to support them through their illness, but you also know their addiction is taking a toll on you.
 How do you know whether to stay or go?

-Is Addiction a Deal-Breaker?
+Is Addiction a Deal-Breaker for Relationships?

 - Involved in continuing care